Iceland – Winter Driving

 - They will definitely tell you, but I will say it here a well: Doors are not covered in the insurance.
 This is due to the strong winds constantly breaking doors that people are not holding onto.
 Suggestion: ALWAYS use two hands to open the doors.

 - Avoid sharp turns (especially in an SUV).
 While driving the south coast, boyfriend and I witnessed an overturned SUV, horn blaring, glass sparkling everywhere.
 We must have passed the scene 10 – 15 minutes after it happened!
-We did not stick around to find out what happened, but we were shook.
+We did not stick around to find out exactly what happened, (thankfully it looked like everyone was OK) but we were shook.
 Many people opt for an SUV for snow conditions.
-The higher clearance is a gift in most cases, but also the SUV’s downfall as they have a higher tendency to be top-heavy and flip over.
+The higher clearance is a gift in most cases, but the SUV’s downfall is their tendency to be top-heavy and flip over.
 In winter conditions, you’re going to want to avoid sharp turns in any vehicle.
 Instead slow down early and take turns real easy.

 - Hey, you know what, it’s okay to go slower than the speed limit.
 Visibility changes frequently, so give yourself some space from the car in front of you.